acetrand/rate-my-skill/README.md

-# RateMySkill
+# RateMySkills

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

-## Development server
+A project written in Angular 4 and TypeScript.
+Backend is provided through the service Backand.

+The idea is that you can add and remove skills, and give each one a rate between 0-5.

+## How to run

+* Clone the project
+* Run `npm install`
-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Running unit tests
+## Running tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+* Run `ng test` to execute the unit tests

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+* Run `ng e2e` to execute the (one) end to end test

-Before running the tests make sure you are serving the app via `ng serve`.
+## Future ideas

+* Add snack-bar to show error handling or other messages
+* Add unit tests for the components
+* Add end to end tests
+* Make some simple animations when adding and removing skills
+* Sorting and filtering of the skills
+* Do not fetch all skills when not needed - keep a local list on the skills service as client side source
+  * when deleting a skill just remove it from the local list
+    *  if WS fails the skill should be revived
+  * when adding a skill, just return the added skill (to get the ID)
+    * if WS fail, remove the added skill
+  * when updating a skill, update local list on service
+    * if WS fail, restore old rate
+  * this creates a faster UI and minimizes requests